• Jump to Content »

 At an expensive looking pink motel called the Sunset Beach the staff rang the bridge police who said I should sit tight and wait for them.
 Hours later the receptionist told me the police now said they would do nothing but a friend was coming to take me across.
 It was maybe 8:45 and pitch black when we put the bike in the pick-up.

 I put my reflective belt, my lights, and my helmet on.
 A big big road but there was no traffic.
 The first chance to get off it was Shore Drive.
 Had I not turned off I would’ve ended up on an interstate.
 I turned left on Shore Drive towards the coast.
-The hostel was about eight miles away on 24th Street but I would go to the first place I found.
+The hostel was about 8 miles away on 24th Street but I would go to the first place I found.

 Shore Drive was big and it was busy.
 Worse it had no shoulder and it frightened me.
 After a couple of hundred metres I laughed at myself - I had just put my helmet on because I was expecting to take a spill, no not a spill I corrected myself, I’m going to get knocked down.
 Americans aren’t used to seeing cyclists at night so I’m just going to get knocked down.